joelparkerhenderson/ways-of-working/email/index.md

-# For email messages, forum posts, group chats, etc.
+# Ways of working for email messages, forum posts, group chats, etc.

 If you need the reader to do something, then write "ACTION NEEDED", "REPLY REQUESTED", etc.